Questions and Data Scope

-To motivate the need to think about these issues, we begin with an example of the power of big data and what can go wrong (Section sec:scope_bigdata).
-We then provide a framework that can help you connect the goal of your study with the data collection process.
-We refer to this as the scope of data.
-Section sec:scope_construct and … provide a terminology to help describe the data scope, and provide examples from surveys, government data, scientific instruments, and online resources.
-Later, in Section sec:scope_accuracy, after we have identified issues with scope, we consider what does it mean for data to be accurate.
+To motivate the need to think about these issues, we begin with an example of the power of big data and what can go wrong (Section 2.1).
+We then provide a framework that can help you connect the goal of your study (your question) with the data collection process.
+We refer to this as the data scope 1, and provide terminology to help describe data scope, along with examples from surveys, government data, scientific instruments, and online resources.
+Later in this chapter, we consider what it means for data to be accurate.
 There, we introduce different forms of bias and variation, and describe conditions where they can arise.
-Throughout, the examples cover the spectrum of the sorts of data that you may be using as a data scientists; they are from science, political elections, public health, and online communities.
+Throughout, the examples cover the spectrum of the sorts of data that you may be using as a data scientists; these examples are from science, political elections, public health, and online communities.

 The notion of “scope” has been adapted from Hellerstein’s course notes on scope, temporality, and faithfullness.